 After you determine your actual expenses for the month, you will see how much money you have left.
 Is there anything in those expenses that can be curbed down?

 One simple way is packing a lunch for work instead of buying one.
-When you subtract around $7.00 a day during a five-day work week, you can return $35.00 more back to your budget.
+When you subtract around $7.00 a day during a five-day work week, you can return $35.00 more back to your wallet.
 Stopping at Starbucks for coffee may be delicious and convenient.
 Instead, try brewing coffee at home or using the coffee maker at work.
-Eliminating the daily coffee stop can add another $25.00 more to the budget.
+Eliminating the daily coffee stop can add another $25.00 more to this plan.
 Bottled water is another extra expense.
 Take an empty water bottle to work and fill it up there will save you more money.

 How many times do you dine out each week?
-Try going less will save you even more money in your monthly budget.
+Try going less will save you even more money.

 Some Common Ways a Budget Can Curb Costs at Home